-Peter Taylor is a consultant to the Practice and is Head of the Commercial and Employment Department.
-This includes all contentious Probate work that may be referred to the Practice.
+Peter Taylor is a consultant to the Practice who specialises in Commercial and Employment work.
 He will deal with the day to day management of your matters.
-If you are unable to contact him, please speak to his PA, Mrs Corinne Wolmarans who will ask him to contact you if she is unable to deal with the matter herself.
+If you are unable to contact him, please speak to his PA, Mrs Corinne Wolmarans on 01985 851206.

 Peter has over 40 years’ experience as a qualified solicitor in commercial, employment and contentious work and has dealt with a number of demanding and complicated matters during this period.
 Peter started his career working in the city of London with Barlow Lyde & Gilbert in 1976 before spending 3 years working as a solicitor in Hong Kong where he dealt with a great number of varied and challenging matters.
 On his return to the UK in 1980 he continued to work in London before moving down to Hampshire in 1993 since when he has worked for various well-known firms.
 He joined Bradly Trimmer as a consultant solicitor in May 2019.

 Peter is also fluent in Spanish having been born and brought up in Central America.
 He is currently Chairman of the Society of British and Argentine Lawyers (SOBAL) a bilateral association set up through the Law Society in 1997.